Star Wars Jedi: Fallen Order: Development

+Background

-Following his exit from Santa Monica Studio, Stig Asmussen, who had previously directed God of War III, joined Respawn Entertainment in 2014.
+Following his exit from Sony's Santa Monica Studio, Stig Asmussen, who had previously directed God of War III, joined Respawn Entertainment in 2014.
 He served as the studio's game director, leading the studio's second development team while the first development team was working on the Titanfall games.
 Prior to the game's development, Respawn discussed the possibility of making a Star Wars game with publisher Electronic Arts (EA), who controlled an exclusive license from Lucasfilm to develop new Star Wars games.
 This plan did not go through.
 When this plan did not go through, Respawn began development on an original game concept, and EA felt the project could work well as a Star Wars game.
-As owner of the Star Wars intellectual property, Lucasfilm was protective of the Jedi as a "sacred" part of the franchise, and encouraged Respawn to make a shooter game about a smuggler or bounty hunter.
+As owner of the Star Wars intellectual property, Lucasfilm was protective of the Jedi as a "sacred" part of the franchise and encouraged Respawn to make a shooter game about a smuggler or bounty hunter.
 However, Asmussen pushed back with his vision, convincing Lucasfilm to focus on a game with Jedi and lightsaber combat.
 Lucasfilm would continue to check in with Asmussen and Respawn, ensuring the game's fidelity to the Star Wars setting.
-Visually, the game was heavily inspired by Rogue One and Solo: A Star Wars Story.
+Visually, the game was heavily inspired by Rogue One and Solo.
 The team also took inspirations from Star Wars Rebels, which took place in the same period.

 Narrative

-Aaron Contreras led the game's writing team, which included Chris Avellone, and several writers experienced with the Star Wars setting from their work on The Clone Wars and Rebels.
-The team wanted to develop a story between the events of Episode III and IV, to explore recognizable Star Wars elements that had been under-utilized in other media.
-Level designer Jeff Magers described the events after Episode III as "a perfect place for a video game hero, as a flickering candle of light in a very dark place."
-The team wanted to evoke feelings of the original trilogy, while creating an "authentic" Jedi story and a classic hero journey.
-At the beginning of the game, Cal is not yet a Jedi, as his training ended abruptly as the Jedi were purged during Order 66.
+Aaron Contreras led the game's writing team, which included Chris Avellone, and several writers experienced with the Star Wars setting from their work on Star Wars: The Clone Wars and Rebels.
+The team wanted to develop a story between the events of Revenge of the Sith and A New Hope, to explore recognizable Star Wars elements that had been under-utilized in other media.
+Level designer Jeff Magers described the events after Episode III as "a perfect place for a video game hero, as a flickering candle of light in a very dark place".
+The team wanted to evoke feelings of the Star Wars original trilogy, while creating an "authentic" Jedi story and a classic hero's journey.
+At the beginning of the game, Cal Kestis is not yet a Jedi, as his training ended abruptly as the Jedi were purged during Order 66.
 Fallen Order, therefore, was envisioned as a "David and Goliath story", focusing on "the classic battle of good versus evil".
+Asmussen and Contreras also wanted a mythology to provide a historical context to explain the Jedi's downfall, which led them to come up with Eno Cordova and the Zeffo, the latters who parallelled Ancient Egypt with their similar mistakes.